-General Motors third-quarter earnings widely beat expectations
+General Motors beats earnings expectations, investor fears linger

 Revenue for the third quarter rose 10 percent to a record $42.8 billion, boosted by production of vehicles that went onto lots at GM's U.S. dealers.
 The company said that compared to a year ago, it had 110,000 more vehicles in stock at U.S. dealers as of Sept.
 30.

-Chief Executive Mary Barra has sought to convince investors that GM is not as vulnerable to the cyclical nature of U.S. vehicle sales as in the past, and is defending against challenges from technology companies and rivals such as Tesla Motors Inc by developing its own advanced electric cars and autonomous driving technology.
+Chief Executive Mary Barra has sought to convince investors that GM is not as vulnerable to the cyclical nature of U.S. vehicle sales as in the past, and is defending against challenges from technology companies and rivals such as Tesla Motors Inc.

 (Reporting by Bernie Woodall; Editing by Lisa Von Ahn and Meredith Mazzilli)